embodied-computation-group/systole/source/index.rst

 This program is provided with NO WARRANTY OF ANY KIND.

-Acknowledgement
+Acknowledgements
 ===============

-This software supported by a Lundbeckfonden Fellowship (R272-2017-4345), and the AIAS-COFUND II fellowship programme that is supported by the Marie Skłodowska-Curie actions under the European Union’s Horizon 2020 (Grant agreement no 754513), and the Aarhus University Research Foundation.
+This software is supported by a Lundbeckfonden Fellowship (R272-2017-4345), and the AIAS-COFUND II fellowship programme that is supported by the Marie Skłodowska-Curie actions under the European Union’s Horizon 2020 (Grant agreement no 754513), and the Aarhus University Research Foundation.

-Systole was largely inspired by preexisting toolboxes dedicated to heart rate variability and signal analysis.
+Systole was largely inspired by pre-existing toolboxes dedicated to heartrate variability and signal analysis.

 * HeartPy: https://python-heart-rate-analysis-toolkit.readthedocs.io/en/latest/